xavianaxw/vscode-freya-theme/README.md

+This theme can be found on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=xavianaxw.freya)

 ## Colors

 Colors are based off the X11 color names because I wanted it to match my terminal colors with `colorls`.
 Here's the list of colors that I've used.